genelet/godbi/README.md

 [![GoDoc](https://godoc.org/github.com/genelet/godbi?status.svg)](https://godoc.org/github.com/genelet/godbi)

 There are three levels of usages:
-- Basic: operating on raw SQL statements and stored procedures, and receiving data as a slice of rows.
+- _Basic_: operating on raw SQL statements and stored procedures, and receiving data as a slice of rows.
 Each row is represented as a map between the column string names and column interface values.
-- Map: operating on a specific table and fulfiling the CRUD operations using map data.
+- _Table_: operating on a specific table and fulfiling the CRUD operations using map data.
-- Advanced: operating on multiple tables, called Models, as in MVC pattern and fulfilling the RESTful and GraphQL actions in web applications.
+- _Advanced_: operating on multiple tables, called Models, as in MVC pattern and fulfilling the RESTful and GraphQL actions in web applications.

 _godbi_ is an ideal replacement of ORM.
 It lets one to achieve the common SQL, CRUD, RESTful and GraphQL tasks very easily and efficiently.
+The package is fully tested in MySQL and PostgreSQL, and is assumed to work with other relational databases.

 ### Installation